How to Get Off MATCH: Everything You Need to Know

 If a credit card processor fails to place a merchant who has violated MATCH-related criteria on Mastercard’s TMF database, the processor must pay any losses, including unpaid chargebacks.

-How a Merchant Can Avoid Landing on Mastercard’s MATCH List
+How Can You Avoid Landing on Mastercard’s MATCH List?

 To avoid landing on the MATCH list, merchants should consider:

-- Installing security patches to ensure efficiency of their card processing system
+• Installing security patches to ensure the efficiency of their card processing system

-By far, the two most common reasons for MATCH list placement are excessive chargebacks or transaction laundering, which can jeopardize your ability to process payments.
-In addition, if you are not following PCI Data Security Standards, you will land on the MATCH list.
-Other reasons include laundering money, identity theft, entering into prohibited and illegitimate transactions, breaching the merchant agreement, committing fraud, and failing to meet the financial obligations resulting from insolvency.
-You might also land on the MATCH list if there is any proof on record to substantiate that the bank has opened an account fraudulently.
+The two most common reasons for MATCH list placement are excessive chargebacks and transaction laundering, which can jeopardize your ability to process payments.
+You may also be placed on the MATCH list for violating standards, being a victim of identity theft, entering into prohibited and illegitimate transactions, breaching the merchant agreement, committing fraud, or failing to meet the financial obligations resulting from insolvency.
+You might also land on the MATCH list if there is any proof on record to substantiate that an account has been opened fraudulently.

-Mastercard compiles and manages a blacklist commonly called the MATCH list or Merchant Alert To Control High-Risk.
-The MATCH list is a database of merchants or business owners whose accounts have been terminated or have been deemed a significant risk for payment processors during the past five years for any number of reasons.
+The MATCH list is a blacklist database of merchants or business owners whose accounts have been terminated or have been deemed a significant risk for payment processors during the past five years for any number of reasons.

 Recommended Posts